-If selected for award negotiations, Applicants will be required to complete additional paperwork, including an Environmental Impact Questionnaire (see Section VI.B.6 of the FOA).
+If selected for award negotiations, Applicants will be required to complete additional paperwork within 21 calendar days of the selection announcement, including an Environmental Impact Questionnaire (see Section VI.B.6 of the FOA).

-3. REPLY TO REVIEWER COMMENTS
+4. REPLY TO REVIEWER COMMENTS

 Once ARPA-E has completed its review of Full Applications, reviewer comments on compliant and responsive Full Applications are made available to Applicants via ARPA-E eXCHANGE.
 Each Applicant will have access only to comments on its own application(s).
 Applicants may submit an optional Reply to Reviewer Comments, which must be submitted by the deadline stated in the FOA.
 The assigned Control Number must be marked in the header of the Reply.
-Section IV.D of the FOA provides instructions on submitting a Reply to Reviewer Comments.
-A Reply to Reviewer Comments template is provided as Appendix 5 to the FOA.
+Section IV.E of the FOA provides instructions on submitting a Reply to Reviewer Comments.
+A Reply to Reviewer Comments template is provided as Appendix 6 to the FOA.
 A fillable version is available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/).

 Applicants have approximately 4 calendar days from receipt of the reviewer comments to prepare and submit a Reply.
-The Reply to Reviewer Comments consists of three pages of text and two pages of visual displays of data.
+The Reply to Reviewer Comments consists of two pages of text and one page of visual displays of data.